 In spite of the variable responses from reviewers, the exercise did produce important feedback that was used to revise some models.
-Three models were revised back on feedback; these were for Aletes humilis, Draba smithii, and Pediocactus knowltonii.
-The most easily implemented revisions were removing portions of predicted habitat too far outside the known range when a botanist indicated that they had surveyed unsuccessfully for the species in that area (e.g., Draba smithii), or removing obviously incorrect habitat areas (e.g., reservoirs) from modeled habitat (e.g., Aletes humilis).
-Revisions that would too complex to implement under the scope of the project, or feedback suggesting other data types were noted and those species models flagged for revision priority in future work.
-All reviewer input, even if no solutions were suggested, will be considered in future revisions.
+Nine models were revised based on feedback and one additional model from 2010 was revised based on the availability of new data; these were for Aletes humilis, Descurainia kenheilii, Cirsium perplexans, Draba smithii, Erigeron kachinensis, Lupinus crassus, Nuttallia densa, Pediocactus knowltonii, Physaria rollinsii, and Thalictrum heliophilum.
+The most easily implemented revisions were removing portions of predicted habitat too far outside the known range when a botanist indicated that they had surveyed unsuccessfully for the species in that area or believed this extent to be incorrect (e.g., Draba smithii.
+Cirsium perplexans, Nuttalia densa, Thalictrum heliophilum), or removing obviously incorrect habitat areas (e.g., reservoirs) from modeled habitat (e.g., Aletes humilis).
+The model for Pediocactus knowltonii was completely redone using a deductive model based on reviewer comments.
+For other species, models were run again using updated occurrence data and trying additional environmental inputs to address reviewer comments.